OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 |vDC Groups|

-For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by vDCs in a private OpenNebula cloud.
+For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by VDCs in a private OpenNebula cloud.

 * **BLUE**: Allocation of (ClusterA-DC_West_Coast + Cloudbursting) to Web Development
 * **RED**: Allocation of (ClusterB-DC_West_Coast + ClusterA-DC_Europe + Cloudbursting) to Human Resources